 While sitting in the shade and sipping frozen blueberry lemonade at Southern Hill Farms with my friend Christina (who also happens to be foodie blogger at Go Epicurista), we talked through a few ideas.
 “I think I want to do blueberries and brie, and make a sort of jam or sauce that reminds me of well balanced charcuterie board,” I say.
 Christina adds in that I should include a bit of balsamic for good measure, and an idea was born!

 I used my recipe for blueberry sauce that I usually pour on French toast or pancakes, reduced it a little, and added a bit of balsamic vinegar for tang.
 The pickled red onions and arugula add a bit of crunch and pepperiness that pairs well with the sweet blueberries and creamy Brie cheese.
 I call it the Triple-B, and you bet this is going on our picnic table this summer for Independence Day with all that red, white, and blue.
+It also pairs great with sparkling blueberry lemonade.
 Ready to give it a try?
-I have the recipe for you below.
-But first, a bit about burger month:
+Check out the recipe below.

 National Burger Month